typst/typst/docs/guides/tables.md

   explains all you need to know about tables in Typst.
 ---

-# Table guide { # }
+# Table guide
 Tables are a great way to present data to your readers in an easily readable, compact, and organized manner.
-They are not only used for numerical values, but also survery responses, task planning, schedules, and more.
+They are not only used for numerical values, but also survey responses, task planning, schedules, and more.
 Because of this wide set of possible applications, there is no single best way to lay out a table.
 Instead, think about how your table can best serve your readers given its structure, the data you want to highlight, and your document's design.

-Typst can help you with your tables by automatting styling, importing data from other applications, and more!
+Typst can help you with your tables by automating styling, importing data from other applications, and more!
 This guide takes you through a few of the most common questions you may have when adding a table to your document with Typst.
 Feel free to skip to the section most relevant to you – we designed this guide